-- Step 1 Determine the biomass of the merchantable component of each tree based on appropriate volume equations published by USDA Forest Service (if locally derived equations are not available use regional or national equations as appropriate) and green volume inside bark, oven-dry tree specific gravity for each species. - Step 2 Determine aboveground biomass by choosing a combination of the following components: stump, bark, tops and branches, and/or foliage, in addition to below-ground biomass, by applying component ratios from Jenkins et al (2003) Table 66, where biomass of each component is calculated as its component ratio × merchantable stem biomass from Step 1 × (1 / stem wood component ratio).
-If stump, top, and branch components are included, please use the quantification methodology found in Woodall et al. 20117.
-Note that the same components must be calculated for ex ante and ex post baseline and project estimates. - Step 3 Using the sum of the selected biomass components for individual trees, determine the per plot estimate of total tree biomass for each plot. - Step 4 Determine the tree biomass estimate for each stratum by calculating a mean biomass per acre estimate from plot level biomass derived in step 3 multiplied by the number acres in the stratum. - Step 5 Determine total project carbon (in metric tons CO2) by summing the biomass of each stratum for the project area and converting biomass to carbon by multiplying by 0.5, kilograms to metric tons by dividing by 1,000, and finally carbon to CO2 by multiplying by 3.664.
+- Step 1 Determine the biomass of the merchantable component of each tree based on appropriate volume equations published by USDA Forest Service (if locally derived equations are not available use regional or national equations as appropriate) and green volume inside bark, oven-dry tree specific gravity for each species. - Step 2 Determine aboveground biomass by choosing a combination of the following components: stump, bark, tops and branches, and/or foliage, in addition to belowground biomass, by applying component ratios from Jenkins et al. (2003) Table 6, where biomass of each component is calculated as its component ratio $\times$ merchantable stem biomass from Step 1 $\times$ (1 / stem wood component ratio).
+If stump, top, and branch components are included, please use the quantification methodology found in Woodall et al. (2011).
+Note that the same components must be calculated for ex ante and ex post baseline and project estimates.